Keith-Bateman/hcl/docs/api.rst

 BACKED_FILE_DIR                  STRING  Where to store the file backed file.
 Default is /dev/shm.
 Can be stored on ssd as well.
 ================================ ======  ===========================================================================

-Configuration variables for using environment varibles
+Configuration variables for using environment variables
 *********************************************************
 ================================ ======  ===========================================================================
 Configuration Option             Type    Description